NicIMPACT/impact-model-projects/scenarios/SSP2_GFDL_DTOL_MAIZ.md

 mapAggregation: ""
 ---

-In this scenario, a maize variety with drought tolerant traits is adopted throughout the target countries of adoption.
+In this scenario, a maize variety with drought tolerant traits is adopted throughout the target countries of adoption (Angola, Benin, Ethiopia, Ghana, Kenya, Malawi, Mozambique, Uganda, United Republic of Tanzania, Zambia, Zimbabwe).
 Effects are simulated under the GFDL climate change scenario.